rogalm/ACRIS/README.md

 # ACI ACRIS Semantic Model (ASM)

-The ACRIS Semantic Model contains the data model for several airport and aviation specific domains.
+The ACRIS Semantic Model contains the data model for airport and aviation specific domains.

 ## Structure